-Liz Fischer has been a Certified Senior Advisor (CSA ®) for over three years.
+Sarah Harwood has been a Certified Senior Advisor (CSA ®) for over three years.
 She chose to become certified as she felt it is important to learn as much as she could about all aspects of aging so she could better help her clients and their families.
 The CSA program is a rigorous education on all aspects of aging.
 It covers everything from Medicare, Medicaid, Veterans issues and benefits to Social Security, Estate Planning, Financial Planning and more.
 The course is designed for the professional to know a little about all aspects seniors are facing.
-Liz is not an expert in financial planning, for example, but she understands enough to refer to the right professional who is an expert and who knows how best to work with seniors.
+Sarah is not an expert in financial planning, for example, but she understands enough to refer to the right professional who is an expert and who knows how best to work with seniors.

-Liz also appreciates the ethical standards required by being a CSA.
+Sarah also appreciates the ethical standards required by being a CSA.
 All CSAs must adhere to the CSA Code of ethics and their rules in their professional interactions.
 Maintaining her CSA certification requires her to recognize potential “ethical gray areas” and to consciously make the best possible ethical choice for the situation.
 A CSA agrees to refer seniors to qualified professionals who can help them, when the seniors’ needs are outside their areas of expertise.

-Liz feels being a Certified Senior Adviser shows her commitment to doing what’s right for seniors.
+Sarah feels being a Certified Senior Adviser shows her commitment to doing what’s right for seniors.
 The ongoing educational and ethical requirements and network of CSA professionals makes her stand out as somebody has gone the extra step to help her clients.